harryseo1992/Pycharm-For-Dummies/docs/configuration.md

     ![cmd-python-implementation](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/1.cmd_python_implementation.png?raw=true "Python implementation in cmd")

     If you succeeded, you can see the current version of your Python and after that, you will see three close angled brackets(```>>>```).

+    The brackets indicate that you are currently using the Python interpreter.

     ![cmd-python-implementation2](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/2.cmd_python_implementation_2.png?raw=true "Python implementation in cmd")

-    **CAUTION**
+    **STOP**
-    {: .label .label-yellow }
+    {: .label .label-red }
         If you failed to execute Python program in your Command Prompt, you MUST add Python to Windows PATH.
-        To add Python to Windows PATH, please see [Here](https://harryseo1992.github.io/Pycharm-For-Dummies/docs/index-test/#add-python-to-path).
+        To add Python to Windows PATH, please see Troubleshooting - 1.
+Add Python to PATH.

-    The three angled brackets indicates that you are currently using the Python interpreter.

     Next, let's print **Hello World** using Python.